openstack/ironic/doc/source/admin/drivers/oneview.rst

 ===============

-In order to ease user manual tasks, which are often time-consuming, we provide useful tools that work nicely with the OneView drivers.
+In order to ease user manual tasks, which are often time-consuming, we provide useful tools that work nicely with the OneView driver.

 ironic-oneview-cli
 ~~~~~~~~~~~~~~~~~~